mmcg/tsla-grid-sim/tsla-grid.md

 any blackouts given the observed historical weather.
 This battery size does not (and cannot) guarantee 100% reliability for _future_ weather.
 Future weather could be wildly different to anything in that data set.
-The storm that knocked out Texas happened to fall into our five year study period - but they only see storms like that once every ten or twenty years, so we could just as easily have missed it.
+The storm that knocked out Texas happened to fall into our four year study period - but they only see storms like that once every ten or twenty years, so we could just as easily have missed it.
 We've never seen a nuclear winter.